TheSkyRS/taobench/README.md

-# Midterm Artifact: Distributed System Group
+# Midterm Artifact: TAOBench

-This document is a midterm artifact for our group, "Distributed System."
-As previously presented, we reviewed the paper "TAO" by Facebook and analyzed two benchmarks: "DCPerf/taobench" and "TAOBench."
+This document is a midterm artifact for our group, **"Distributed System."** As previously presented, we reviewed the paper "TAO" by Facebook and analyzed two benchmarks: "DCPerf/taobench" and "TAOBench."
 This artifact shows how we used "TAOBench" to obtain results and provides an overview of the TAOBench structure.

 ---